City-of-Helsinki/decidim-helsinki/README.md

 ## The software stack

-Technically the software is a Ruby on Rails (5) project.
+Technically the software is based on the Decidim participatory framework built on the Ruby on Rails framework.

-The Decidim core is made on top of the Ruby on Rails framework as well.

-The Decidim is an open source project participatory democracy system built in Barcelona, Spain.
+Decidim is an open source project participatory democracy system built in Barcelona, Spain.

 [Read more about Decidim](http://www.decidim.org/)